 to the Library where you’ll find printables including the tutorial for this project:

 Thank you Seams & Scissors

-for discovering and featuring this post
+for featuring this post

 in “What We Loved This Week.”